bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 ### TL;DR: Executive summary of the darknet API

 **There is an example starter script at the bottom of this document, to see some of these API methods in action.**

+For the full NS docs for the api, you can go to the [API documentation page](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.darknet.md).

 - `dnet.getServerAuthDetails(hostname)` tells you a server's password hint and format, and if the server is offline or connected to the current server.
 - `ns.dnet.probe()` lets you find darknet servers directly connected to your current server.
 Use this to find targets to crack and copy your script onto.